ECTS - Introduction to Management Information Systems

 Course Learning Outcomes The students who succeeded in this course;

-• Identify the way business uses information systems
+• Identify the components of a business and types of information systems for different management groups

 • Discuss the basics of information system development and project management